New California Insurance Laws 2025–2026: What Every Policyholder Needs to Know

 - Prevention.
 AB 888 funds the physical hardening of homes, which reduces future losses and improves insurability.

-- Accountability.
-SB 876 requires insurers to plan for disasters and doubles the consequences for misconduct during emergencies.
+- Accountability (pending).
+SB 876 would require insurers to plan for disasters and double the consequences for misconduct during emergencies.

 The question that remains is whether these legislative protections, combined with the California Department of Insurance’s Sustainable Insurance Strategy on the regulatory side, will be enough to stabilize the market and bring carriers back to California in meaningful numbers.